 Rhine vessel inspection regulations (RVIR), including the inspection commission administrative instructions

-Committee Chairman: Mr. Fabrice DALY, Deputy Commissioner for France
+Committee Chairman: Mr. Sim TURF, Deputy Commissioner for Belgian

 Secretariat: Mr. BOYER